Young7197/pitch-deck/Sophia - weekly logs/Logs.md

                                                     | total game points, score board, and card lock.
 I also worked on sections for Non
                                                     | Functional Requirements, Performance, and Reliability.
                                                     |
+Week: February 15 - 21
+Total hours per week: 1 hour

+Date:                                               | February 17, 2026
+Hours Spent:                                        | 1 hour
+Type of component, implementation, or document:     | SRS Which specific part YOU worked on:                  | SRS diagrams: card lock, view scoreboard, total game points
+Summary:                                            | Our team was nearing the end of our SRS.
+We decided that everyone had to create the
+                                                    | diagrams for the user case that they created.
+This is because the person that created
+                                                    | it knows how it should function.
+                                                    |